Resource for Artists

 New York City Safe Haven Program

-The New York City Safe Haven Residency Prototype was developed in response to the complex challenges inherent in supporting threatened artists.
+This Residency Program was developed in response to the complex challenges inherent in supporting threatened artists.
 Recognizing that no single institution or service provider can adequately address every aspect of support required for threatened artists, a coalition of organizations was formed to provide this support collectively.
-This coalition is growing, but currently includes the Artistic Freedom Initiative (AFI), ArtistSafety.net, Fordham University, PEN America with the Artists at Risk Connection, Residency Unlimited, and Westbeth Artist Housing.
-Each of these organizations is experienced and well positioned to apply a unique skill set, which includes providing housing, legal services, professional development, community engagement, and access to psychosocial support.
+This coalition is growing, but currently includes the Artistic Freedom Initiative (AFI), ArtistSafety.net, Fordham University, PEN America with the Artists at Risk Connection, Residency Unlimited, Tamizdat, and Westbeth Artist Housing.
+Each of these organizations brings substantial experience and is well-positioned to apply a unique skill set, which includes providing housing, legal services, professional development, community engagement, and access to psychosocial support.
 In this manner, the coalition is able to successfully respond to the intersecting needs of artists under threat.

 In offering at-risk artists the opportunity to relocate to New York City, this program supports important voices for free expression, tolerance, creative cultural exchange, and international understanding.
 The coalition and its partners are committed to working with resident artists to support their campaigns for social justice both during their stay in New York City and beyond.

-Artist at Risk Connection aims to safeguard the right to artistic freedom of expression and to ensure that artists everywhere can live and work without fear.
-This international collaboration of more than 700 organizations working to protect artistic freedom works to deepen, expand, and improve the resources available to artists who face violence, harassment, and threats because of their creative work.
+The Artist at Risk Connection is an international hub of more than 700 organizations working to protect artistic freedom works to deepen, expand, and improve the resources available to artists who face violence, harassment, and threats because of their creative work.
+ARC provides the at-risk writers in residence the opportunity to teach as a Writer at Risk in Residence in Fordham University’s Creative Writing Program.

 Artistic Freedom Initiative is a group of human rights activists, lawyers, academics, and artists working together to advance and promote artistic freedom and peaceful dialogue through art.
-The organization provides legal support services for artists seeking to relocate to the USA.
+All visual artists, writers, and musicians in residence receive legal services and support from AFI’s pro bono attorneys.

 Fordham University, founded in 1841, is New York City's only Jesuit university.
 Fordham University's spirit comes from the nearly 500-year history of the Jesuits.
 It’s the spirit of full-hearted engagement—with profound ideas, with communities around the world, with injustice, with beauty, with the entirety of the human experience.